gvwilson/sensibleadventures/bookster/bookster.md

 The corner of Jaromir's mouth twitched.
 He lowered his hand.
 "It's lieutenant, bookster, not captain.
 A captain would have three ribbons.
-But I'm sure you know that.
+But you know that.
 Just as you know that if your mistress were not who she is, I'd have your back broken here and now for what you did to my comrades."

 Erileine held her breath as Razi lowered his hands as well.
 "I have no mistress, lieutenant.
 And I swear by my blood, I do not think I